Dsqri/JavaRep/README.md

 # Difference-Arrays-ArrayLists

 This project demonstrates the differences between arrays and ArrayLists in Java.
+For this Array i used strings instead of values.

 ## Array Example